StarDict Terminal UI

-sdtui aims to provide an easy way of viewing translation as well as other kinds of dictionaries in your terminal.
-I wasn't successful in finding any free dictionary software of this kind, GUI or not, and thus decided to write my own.
+sdtui aims to provide an easy way of viewing translation as well as other kinds of dictionaries in your terminal, and is inspired by the dictionary component of PC Translator.
+I wasn’t successful in finding any free software of this kind, GUI or not, and thus decided to write my own.

 Regular releases are sporadic. git master should be stable enough.
 You can get a package with the latest development version from Archlinux’s AUR.